abdulajet/testspm/README.md

 ```

 ### Get conversation members (Member Controller)
-A conversations' Member Controller allows for a realtime updated information regarding the members of this conversation.
+A conversation's Member Controller allows for a realtime updated information regarding the members of this conversation.
 * Use membersControllerWithDelegate to get a Member Controller for a conversation.
   ```objective-c
   NXMConversationMembersController *membersController = [conversation membersControllerWithDelegate:NXMConversationMembersControllerDelegateImp];
   ```
   where NXMConversationMembersControllerDelegateImp implements the NXMConversationMembersControllerDelegate protocol.

-* Get current users' member
+* Get current user's member
   ```objective-c
   NXMMember *myMember = membersController.myMember;
   ```